-Ultimate Guide To Exploring The Wonder Of Dsf Nights At Dubai Festival City Mall

-(MENAFN- Dubai PR Network) Newly launched DSF Nights at Dubai Festival City Mall is the ultimate free-to-attend family-friendly destination with seven weekly concerts , six weekly live X Factor shows , four international kids stage shows , twice-daily IMAGINE shows , and nightly fireworks for 38 non-stop days

-Plus, visitors can enjoy unique on-trend dining pop-ups , incredible once-in-a-lifetime raffles, and endless shopping during the 30th anniversary edition of DSF
+ULTIMATE GUIDE TO EXPLORING THE WONDER OF DSF NIGHTS AT DUBAI FESTIVAL CITY MALL

-Dubai, United Arab Emirates, 13 December 2024: The iconic annual Dubai Shopping Festival (DSF) is celebrating its monumental 30th anniversary edition with the most exciting, awe-inspiring, and unforgettable tribute to three decades of welcoming the world to celebrate the very best that Dubai has to offer.
-Organised by Dubai Festivals and Retail Establishment (DFRE), the 38-day festival introduces the inaugural DSF Nights at Dubai Festival City Mall presented by talabat, a spectacular free-to-attend experience with show-stopping performances by tier-A headliner artists , the thrill of live X Factor shows , engaging family activations , incredible raffles, delectable dining pop-ups, endless shopping offerings, dazzling free fireworks , and unmissable entertainment throughout the season.
+(MENAFN- houseofcomms) Dubai, United Arab Emirates, 13 December 2024: The iconic annual Dubai Shopping Festival (DSF) is celebrating its monumental 30th anniversary edition with the most exciting, awe-inspiring, and unforgettable tribute to three decades of welcoming the world to celebrate the very best that Dubai has to offer.
+Organised by Dubai Festivals and Retail Establishment (DFRE), the 38-day festival introduces the inaugural DSF Nights at Dubai Festival City Mall presented by talabat, a spectacular free-to-attend experience with show-stopping performances by tier-A headliner artists, the thrill of live X Factor shows, engaging family activations, incredible raffles, delectable dining pop-ups, endless shopping offerings, dazzling free fireworks, and unmissable entertainment throughout the season.

 STAR STUDDED CONCERTS